TomasHubelbauer/html-live-text/README.md

 ## To-Do

-Make an animation of the effect in action and place it in the README.
+### Make an animation of the effect in action and place it in the README